vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 But was any such practice really followed ?
 We have no evidence from the verses ; but S. B. Diksit mentions that intercalary months were inserted only when needed, and hence probably they were 'dropped when not needed.'

-Tithis The main object of the Vedanga Jyotiṣa calendar appears to have been the correct prediction of the tithi and nakṣatra on any sāvana (civil) day within the yuga.
+Tithis The main object of the Vedānga Jyōtiṣa calendar appears to have been the correct prediction of the tithi and nakṣatra on any sāvana (civil) day within the yuga.
 In this respect, the rules were more accurate.
 A tithi is defined as asth of the lunar month.
 The correct measure is

 1 tithi - 29.530588